Timeline

 - Evaluation of the policy and stakeholder relevance via bilateral telephone interviews and email requests.

-The final formulation of the request after scoping is: “What is hampering the effectiveness of existing approaches that aim to restore biodiversity and ecosystem function and services”.
+After scoping, the final formulation of the request is: “What is hampering the effectiveness of existing approaches that aim to restore biodiversity and ecosystem function and services”.
 This allows for knowledge gaps as well as other factors to be considered.
 Therefore, this request requires input from the social sciences and ecological research needs, pointing to the fact that some of the gaps will relate to research.
-In contrast, others will point to impediments to the use of existing knowledge, including lack of awareness of that knowledge.
+In contrast, others will point to impediments to the use of existing knowledge, including a lack of awareness of that knowledge.

 The Document of Work (DoW) described the results of the scoping activities and the background of the request and was the basis for the call for experts.